 About Digital Bodies

-Digital Bodies offers news and analysis of AR, VR, and AI (ChatGPT and Bard) and how these developments will impact education, nonprofits, businesses, and government organizations.
-Augmented and virtual reality, and artificial intelligence, are converging technologies that will transform how we communicate, learn, work, and understand the world and ourselves.
+Digital Bodies offers news and analysis of cutting-edge developments in XR and AI (ChatGPT and related platforms) and how they will impact education, nonprofits, businesses, and government organizations.
+Augmented and virtual reality and artificial intelligence are converging technologies that will transform how we communicate, learn, work, and understand the world and ourselves.

 Spatial collaborative platform opens up web browser access.